PASSAGE11

 Thinkpastpresentfuture.
 Thinkthinky.

-Papanca, says Buddha, enervates.
+Papanca, says the Buddha, enervates.
 Whence am I? may be asked.
 Wheredarknessstarssun&moondon’tshineearthwaterfireairstarssun moondarknessformed&formless—all—all—

 kerpouf!

 Spinpotterswheel.
-Still, consciousness can’t abandon thought.
+Still, consciousness can’t drop thought.
 ‘Sheregardsthatwhichisnotthereasemptyofit, what remains, she comprehends: thisisbecauseitisuntilthattoogoes’ (paramânuttarâ suññatâvakkanti).
 ‘Whatevermaterialformpastceasesundergoes change “has been”is its designation’ (see earlier, Avipallatthâ).

 Go—go!
 ‘Purity’snot downto viewslearning holyvows asceticpractices, Mâgandiya, northeirabsence, myboy’.
 Body—rupa—exists when— nama—feelingperceptionintentioncontactattention—freakout—ask any newborn!